 3. Click on Security.

-4. Under Funding, select the "On/Off" dial or "Change method" and choose the 2FA method you want to use.
+4. Under Funding, select the On/Off switch or "Change method" and choose the 2FA method you want to use.

 The methods available are: